Richard Beck is the Vice President of Uniform Evaluation Services. He oversees all aspects of the building products ES program.

 Barry A. Johnson, P.E. is a Senior Engineer at Uniform Evaluation Services.

-Johnson brings nearly 30 years of technical experience in design and construction as a civil/structural engineer.
+Johnson brings more than 30 years of technical experience in design and construction as a civil/structural engineer.
 He spent the past 23 years with ICC, working in both technical services and evaluation services.
 He served most recently as senior staff engineer, launching a building products listing program in addition to working on deck, guardrail, and exterior wall cladding evaluation reports and reviewing reports to the Florida building codes.